Skip to Content

 Pin it for later!

-my round-up and review of 7 hotels and resorts in costa rica that are unique to their locations and are great for families with kids. they include a budget hot-springs resort and a luxury all-inclusive.
+My round-up and review of 7 hotels and resorts in costa rica that are unique to their locations and are great for families with kids.
+They include a budget hot-springs resort and a luxury all-inclusive.

 Heather Lawless is a Toronto-based food and travel writer.
 She’s the author of The Lawless Vegan and Chickpea Revolution.
 Follow Heather on Instagram, Twitter and Facebook @thelawlessvegan.